 Pros

-- Use an existing jerry can you have and save carrying an extra fuel tank.
+- You can use a jerry can you already have and save carrying an extra fuel tank

 Cons